Spring Data JPA Specification Criteria Query with IN Clause Example

 }

 As I mentioned in the above step that you should not return the entity class to clients.
-So we will create a VO or DTO class that will be used in the below controller class though we had to use in the service class.
+So I will create a VO or DTO class that will be used in the below controller class though I had to use in the service class.

 package com.roytuts.spring.data.jpa.specification.criteria.in.clause.vo;